 10/12 (83.3%) horses with mild mineralisation were in group 1 (6 dental, 2 neurological, 1 acute trauma, 1 nasal discharge) and 2/12 (16.7) horses were in group 2 (2 headshaking).

 Age was the only continuous variable to demonstrate a normal distribution, but neither age nor the other continuous variable of height showed a significantly non-linear relationship with the outcome considered and so both were considered for inclusion in the ordinal logistic regression analysis.
+Univariable analysis of the effect of group of horses, according to primary presenting complaint, showed no evidence of association with the mineralisation of the longitudinal odontoid ligament (P=0.996) and so horse group was not entered into the final multivariable analysis model.
+Univariable analysis of signalment and individual clinical signs; however, showed some potential evidence of association (P < 0.2) with the severity of longitudinal odontoid ligament mineralisation and the variables: age (P = 0.001), height (P = 0.16), gender (P = 0.019), presence of neck pain (P = 0.026), restricted movement (P = 0.11) and poor performance (P = 0.16).
 Following final multivariable analysis, significant associations with increasing severity of mineralisation were confirmed for only increasing age (P = 0.002) and being female (P = 0.038).

 Discussion

+In the current study mineralisation in the longitudinal odontoid ligament was a reasonably common finding on CT examination of the equine neck, identified in nearly a quarter of horses that met the defined inclusion criteria of this study.
+Perhaps unsurprisingly mineralisation was also more commonly found in older horses and ponies, however; the finding of the effect of sex and association with being female was not expected.
+The study also did not support the research hypothesis that mineralisation would be associated with head shaking or neck pain.

-Mineralisation of the ligaments of the occipitoatlantoaxial junction is a well-recognised clinical entity in man of suspected multifactorial aetiology, including trauma, systemic disease and local inflammatory processes.6,7 A recent report5 described the finding of mineralisation of the longitudinal odontoid ligament of 3 horses presented for clinical signs of head shaking and/or neck pain; however, the only other reports of pathology of these ligaments in equines that exist in the literature relate to subluxation of this area and presumed complete disruption of these ligaments or malformations of the occipital-atlantoaxial region.
-It must be noted that in these case reports terminology of the anatomy of the ligaments is confusing.
-A detailed review of the anatomy of the ligaments, as viewed using high field MRI is given by Gutiérrez-Crespo et al. and is the anatomical terminology adopted by the authors of this paper.
+There are very limited number of reports of pathology of the longitudinal odontoid ligament in the horse.
+In contrast, mineralisation of the ligaments of the occipitoatlantoaxial junction is a well-recognised clinical entity in man of suspected multifactorial aetiology, including trauma, systemic disease and local inflammatory processes.4.5 A recent report1 described the finding of mineralisation of the longitudinal odontoid ligament of 3 horses presented for clinical signs of head shaking and/or neck pain; however, the only other reports of pathology of these ligaments in equines that exist in the literature relate to subluxation of this area and presumed complete disruption of these ligaments12, 13, 14 or malformations of the occipital-atlantoaxial region.15 It must be noted that in these case reports terminology of the anatomy of the ligaments is confusing.
+A detailed review of the anatomy of the ligaments, as viewed using high field MRI is given by Gutiérrez-Crespo et al.9 and is the anatomical terminology adopted by the authors of this paper.